Generative Adversarial Networks (GANs): What it can generate and What it cannot?: Progress So Far

+In this section, we discuss papers which change the standard simultaneous gradient descent optimizer used and propose new methods for optimizing in a hope to address Q$_3$.

-\subsubsection{The Numerics of GANS}
+\subsection{The Numerics of GANs \citep{geiger06}}

-In the paper Mescheder et al. \cite{geiger06}, the authors identify the main reason for non-convergence of GANs to local Nash equilibria.
+In the paper Mescheder et al. \citep{geiger06}, the authors identify the main reason for non-convergence of GANs to local Nash equilibria.
 Let $\bar{x} = (\bar{\phi}, \bar{\theta})$ be a point of Nash equilibrium given by, .
 Every differentiable two-player game defines a vector field $v(\phi, \theta) = $. $\bar{x}$ is a stationary point of $v(x)$ and $v'(\bar{x})$ is negative semidefinite iff $\bar{x}$ is a local Nash equilibrium. $v'(\bar{x})$ has eigen values with small real part and big imaginary part which results in slow convergence.
 This is in particular a problem of simultaneous gradient ascent for two-player games (in contrast to gradient ascent for local optimization), where the Jacobian $v'(x)$ is not symmetric and can therefore have non-real eigenvalues.
 Finding a stationary field is equivalent to solving the equation $v(x) = 0$.
 They define $L(x) = \frac{1}{2}\parallel v(x)\parallel^2$.
 Minimizing $L(x)$ directly leads to unstable stationary points, hence they consider a modified vector field $w(x) = v(x) - \gamma \nabla L(x) $ for some $\gamma > 0$.
-The modified utility functions for the two player game is now, The $L(\phi, \theta)$ term encourages agreement between the two players, hence is called \textit{Consensus Optimization.}
+The modified utility functions for the two player game is now,